JijaProGamer/youtube-selfbot-api/README.md

 // You must call initWatcher before this await api.watcherAPI.likeVideo(api, page)

+// pauses the video on a page
+// You must call initWatcher before this await api.watcherAPI.pauseVideo(api, page)

+// continues the video on a page
+// You must call initWatcher before this await api.watcherAPI.playVideo(api, page)

 // Gets current statistics about a watcher
 // You must call initWatcher before this let statistics = await api.watcherAPI.getPlayerStatistics(page)